padrinobook/padrinobook/02-job-vacancy-application.md

     sqlite>

-Since we are now having an user it's time to create some job offers for our first user:
+Since we have an user, it's time to some job offers too:

 {: lang="bash" }